Cheedoong/xml2json/README.md

 ### Usage

 xml2json is a header-only C++ library.
 Just copy the `./include` folder to system or project's include path.
-An examples is shown in main.cpp
+Two examples are shown in `xml2json.cpp` and `./test/test.cpp`

 ### Build and Run a Command Line Tool
 ```bash